Goldstein and Bashner Combating Campus Issues Scholarship 2021

 - Most recent academic transcript from his or her current institution (unofficial formats are acceptable); freshmen will be permitted to use unofficial documents from the most recent school attended together with any materials obtainable from their present school

 - An original essay of no less than 500 words in which the student explains how he or she will raise public awareness about combating issues they have experienced on campus and how he or she would create an environment in which survivors feel emboldened and justified in telling their personal stories

 Application Deadline and Additional Details

 The entire firm is grateful for your interest in the 2021 Goldstein and Bashner Combating Campus Issues Scholarship.
-We look forward to reviewing your submissions and recognizing the achievements and tremendous potential you and your fellow applicants represent.
+The application deadline was October 31, 2021.
+This scholarship is now closed.